astillsjr/focus-flow-frontend/backend-api.md

 **Description:** Cancels a scheduled nudge.

 **Requirements:**
-- The nudge must exist and must not already be triggered or canceled.
+- The nudge must exist and must not already be triggered.

 **Effects:**
-- Marks the nudge as canceled, preventing future delivery.
+- Deletes the nudge from the database, preventing future delivery.

 **Request Body:**
 ```json